samsungnext/nomad/website/source/docs/configuration/server.html.md

   frequent but smaller collections.
 Raising the interval will perform collections less frequently but collect more jobs at a time.
 Reducing this interval is useful if there is a large throughput of tasks, leading to a large set of dead jobs.
-This is specified using a label suffix like "30s" or "3m".
+This is specified using a label suffix like "30s" or "3m". `job_gc_interval` was introduced in Nomad 0.10.0.

 - `job_gc_threshold` `(string: "4h")` - Specifies the minimum time a job must be
   in the terminal state before it is eligible for garbage collection.
 This is